 The presence, in person or by proxy, of the holders of a majority of the votes entitled to be cast at the Annual Meeting will constitute a quorum.
-Stockholders who attend the Annual Meeting online at www.virtualshareholdermeeting.com/GOGO2020 will be deemed to be in person attendees for purposes of determining if a quorum has been meet.
 If a quorum is present, we can hold the Annual Meeting and conduct business.